 Foundation settlement occurs when there are soil changes below the structure.
 When the soil is no longer able to bear the weight of the structure above it, it will heave and cause movement in your foundation.
 Let's take a closer look at the types of soil conditions that can cause your foundation to settle:

 Foundation settlement and sinking are some of the most common foundation problems experienced across the country.
-That's why its important to take the necessary precautions to prevent settlement, and to get repairs done if you notice it starting to happen.
+That's why its important to take the necessary precautions to prevent settlement and to get repairs done if you notice it starting to happen.

-Some types of foundation settlement are natural and unavoidable, and may not cause serious foundation problems.
+Some types of foundation settlement are natural and unavoidable and may not cause serious foundation problems.
 However, it is important to protect your home from dangerous and rapid settlement.
 Since most foundation settlement problems are soil-related, you can do this by controlling the amount of moisture in your soil.

 Be sure that you have a proper drainage system in your home so that water doesn't build up around your foundation and cause the soil to expand.
 It is important to have your gutters cleared on a regular basis to ensure that they don't overflow onto your foundation when heavy rains come.
 Also, make sure that your downspouts are extended 5-10 feet away from your foundation.
-Short downspouts can send rain water directly onto your foundation, which can put pressure on it and cause it to settle.
+Short downspouts can send rainwater directly onto your foundation, which can put pressure on it and cause it to settle.

 Knowing the signs of foundation settlement and sinking will help you be prepared.
 It is important to keep an eye out for cracks in your walls, drywall, floors, foundation, slab, and garage columns.
 Also watch for sloping floors, doors and windows that stick, leaning chimneys, and a wet basement or crawl space.
 All of these signs can mean that your foundation is settled, and it is important to get it looked at by a professional before it gets worse.

-The first thing to do if you notice the signs of causes of foundation settlement is to contact a foundation repair specialist in your area.
+The first thing to do if you notice the signs of foundation settlement is to contact a foundation repair specialist in your area.
 My Foundation Repairs has a network of foundation repair specialists across the country.
 Once you have found a specialist in your area, they can provide an inspection and estimate for your foundation repairs.
-Some of the solutions might include the the following underpinning products:
+Some of the solutions might include the following underpinning products:

 It is important to call a professional repair team when you are considering foundation repairs.
-Whether it is for residential foundation repair or industrial foundation repair, My Foundation Repairs has a contractor in your area to help you with your repair needs.
-Foundation settlement and sinking is a major problem, and requires immediate attention.
-Replacing a foundation is much more expensive then the cost of underpinning in regards to foundation repair costs.
+Whether it is for a residential foundation repair or industrial foundation repair, My Foundation Repairs has a contractor in your area to help you with your repair needs.
+Foundation settlement and sinking is a major problem and requires immediate attention.
+Replacing a foundation is much more expensive than the cost of underpinning in regards to foundation repair costs.
 Use our website to find a contractor in your area, and then make the call.
 Protect the investment you have in your home or business with that call today.
 Contact us today for your free estimate!